Nextiva / Blog / Customer Experience

 AHT Industry Benchmarks

 One recommendation by DeAnna Kerley, Customer Success Manager at Kustomer, is to lay out AHTs per service type.
-She suggested the following handle times for these call centers:
+She suggested the following handle times for these call centers.
+The average handle time across these services is 6.73 minutes:

 Service TypeAverage Handling Time (Minutes)